wisdomikezogwo/quilt1m/README.md

 ## Abstract
 >Recent accelerations in multi-modal applications have been made possible with the plethora of image and text data available online.
-However, the scarcity of similar data in the medical field, specifically in histopathology, has halted similar progress.
-To enable similar representation learning for histopathology, we turn to YouTube, an untapped resource of videos, offering k hours of valuable educational histopathology videos from expert clinicians.
-From YouTube, we curate Quilt: a large-scale vision-language dataset consisting of image and text pairs.
+However, the scarcity of similar data in the medical field, specifically in histopathology, has slowed similar progress.
+To enable similar representation learning for histopathology, we turn to YouTube, an untapped resource of videos, offering 1,087 hours of valuable educational histopathology videos from expert clinicians.
+From YouTube, we curate Quilt: a large-scale vision-language dataset consisting of 802,148 image and text pairs.
 Quilt was automatically curated using a mixture of models, including large language models, handcrafted algorithms, human knowledge databases, and automatic speech recognition.
-In comparison, the most comprehensive datasets curated for histopathology amass only around k samples.
-We combine Quilt with datasets, from other sources, including Twitter, research papers, and the internet in general, to create an even larger dataset: Quilt-1M, with M paired image-text samples, marking it as the largest vision-language histopathology dataset to date.
+In comparison, the most comprehensive datasets curated for histopathology amass only around 200K samples.
+We combine Quilt with datasets, from other sources, including Twitter, research papers, and the internet in general, to create an even larger dataset: Quilt-1M, with 1M paired image-text samples, marking it as the largest vision-language histopathology dataset to date.
 We demonstrate the value of Quilt-1M by fine-tuning a pre-trained CLIP model.
-Our model outperforms state-of-the-art models on both zero-shot and linear probing tasks for classifying new pathology images across diverse patch-level datasets of different sub-pathologies and cross-modal retrieval tasks.
+Our model outperforms state-of-the-art models on both zero-shot and linear probing tasks for classifying new pathology images across 13 diverse patch-level datasets of 8 different sub-pathologies and cross-modal retrieval tasks.
 >
 ## News
 - [x] *2023-03-03* Upated repository with links to models and data.
 - [x] *2023-06-13* Inital ccode/data release.
 - [x] *2023-06-25* Added model evaluate tips and added some new data links.
+- [x] *2023-08-15* Added restricted access to complete dataset.

+## Data (QUILT-1M) Restricted Access
+Two versions of the data can be accessed after agreeing to certain terms, protecting against further distribution of the dataset and committing to its specified research use.

+- (Rescaled) On [Zenodo](https://zenodo.org/record/8239942) you can access the dataset with all images resized to 512x512 px (36 Gb)
+- (Full) To access the dataset with full-sized images via Google Drive, please request time-limited access through this form [Google](https://forms.gle/TKohQ7zLwYfFn8qRA) (110 Gb)